Why Use ACT QualityCore?

 Rigor in Practice

 Decades of ACT research make it clear: it's not just the number of classes a student takes, but what happens in those classes that matters most.
 For all of your students to be ready for college or career, they must prepare for and have access to high-quality, rigorous instruction in core subjects.
 Unfortunately, that's often not the case—even in classrooms within the same schools across the nation.
-Only one in four 2010 ACT-tested high school graduates were ready for college-entry courses in all four core subject areas of English, math, social studies, and science without the need for remediation.
+Only 28% of 2015 ACT-tested high school graduates were ready for college-entry courses in all four core subject areas of English, math, social studies, and science without the need for remediation.

 Infuse Rigor into Your Curriculum

-Instead of a specialized, limited curriculum, QualityCore offers five flexible components to better support your current curriculum and instructional methods.
-Read about QualityCore's primary components
+Instead of a specialized, limited curriculum, ACT QualityCore offers five flexible components to better support your current curriculum and instructional methods.
+Read about ACT QualityCore's primary components

 - Students will be confident that, upon graduation from high school, they will be academically prepared for college or workplace training programs